-The values of $L{WA,i}$ in the summation are not rounded.
+The values of $L{WA,i}$ in the summation are not rounded; if unrounded data are not available, round to the nearest 0,1 dB per ECMA-74.

-NOTE 1 The sample mean A-weighted sound power level, L{WA} , becomes a better estimate of the true mean μ as the number of units, M, in the sample increases.
+NOTE 1 The sample mean A-weighted sound power level, $\overline{L{W\!A}}$, becomes a better estimate of the true mean μ as the number of units, M, in the sample increases.
 ISO 7574-4 states that a "reasonably large number of measured values" should be used to compute the declared values.